 There was adequate supervision of residents with staffing levels on the day of inspection suitable to the assessed needs of the residents.
 Staff were supported to perform their respective roles with ongoing mandatory and additional training.
-Staff whom the inspector spoke with were aware of practices that may be restrictive, for example, low beds, lap belts and bedrails.
+Staff whom the inspectors spoke with were aware of practices that may be restrictive, for example, low beds, lap belts and bedrails.
 Staff were very knowledgeable of the individual and person-centred needs of each resident.

-Residents were very complimentary of the home cooked food and the dining experience in the centre.
+Residents were very complimentary of the home-cooked food and the dining experience in the centre.
 Residents stated that the quality of the food was very good.
-Residents told the inspector that they could have breakfast in their bedrooms if they wished.
-The inspector observed the dining experience at dinner time.
-The dinner time meal was appetising, well presented and the residents were not rushed.
+Residents told the inspectors that they could have their meals in their bedrooms if they wished.
+The inspectors observed the dining experience at lunch-time.
+The lunch-time meal was appetising, well presented and the residents were not rushed.
 Staff were observed to be respectful when offering clothes protectors and discreetly assisted the residents during the meal times.
-Residents were observed chatting and laughing with staff and fellow residents throughout the meal time experience.
+Residents were observed chating and laughing with staff and fellow residents throughout the meal-time experience.

 Arrangements were in place for residents to feedback and contribute to the organisation of the service.
-Residents told the inspector that the person in charge and staff were always available to them and were responsive to their needs and requests.
+Residents told the inspectors that the person in charge and staff were available to them and were responsive to their needs and requests.
 In addition to this informal feedback, there were regular residents' meetings.
-Residents whom the inspector spoke with said that their family and friends could attend the centre any time.
+Residents whom the inspectors spoke with said that their family and friends could attend the centre at any time.
 Residents were supported to access the SAGE advocacy and the national advocacy agency if required or requested.